- GRADUATE STUDIES

 The ECO Club began as the Environmental Awareness Club in 1990; over the years, many students have enjoyed such diverse activities as star-gazing on Mt.
 Monadnock, whale watches, organic brunches, and campus hikes, to name a few.
 Student activists have worked on recycling projects, raised money to purchase sulfur dioxide credits to reduce acid rain, held fundraisers to protect the rainforest, cleaned up roadsides, built new trails, helped reduce food waste in the cafeteria, and more.

-In the fall of 2008, the ECO Club students organized a clean up on campus, and they brought in a guest speaker from Climate Counts, an organization geared to educating consumers about shifting purchases and daily use items to support the companies and business that are focused on being carbon neutral.
+ECO Club students organized a clean up on campus, and they brought in a guest speaker from Climate Counts, an organization geared to educating consumers about shifting purchases and daily use items to support the companies and business that are focused on being carbon neutral.